-“There’s no trail,” I objected.
-I was a bit sore from the previous day’s hike, and was not inclined to stray from the safety of our SUV to blaze a trail through unknown territory.
+“There’s no trail,” I objected, which was the truth.
+None of Glacier’s mapped trails lead to its steep mountain peaks, for obvious safety reasons.
+Besides, I was a bit sore from the previous day’s hike, and was not inclined to stray from the safety of our SUV to bushwhack through unknown terrain.
 Before long, though, I yielded to his enthusiasm.
-He was reluctant to take his heavy leather jacket along, but I insisted that was part of the deal.
+He was reluctant to bring his heavy leather jacket, but I insisted that was part of the deal.

 We followed Lunch Creek, climbing stair-like rocks as the creek splashed down past us.
 While there was no beaten path as such, I saw red ribbons tied on branches and realized that there was in fact a trail of sorts, and at least a few climbers had been there recently.
 So with renewed confidence, we scrambled up a series of ledges that led away from the creek and toward the south face of Piegan Mountain.
 After breaking out of the trees, we could see a couple of climbers in the distance, hiking up toward Pollock Mountain.

 Up here there were no more ribbons—just a couple thousand feet of rocks, it seemed.
 But we continued upward, keeping to the greener patches which provided surer footing than the loose stretches of talus covering much of the slope.
 Though I was getting a good workout and would normally be sweating, the stiff cold breeze kept things comfortable... but every so often, the breeze would turn into a gust, strong enough to make the eyes water, and plenty strong enough to make me lose my footing.
 A few times, the gusts forced us to sit down until the wind subsided.
 My son now understood why I insisted on the leather jacket.